-Use food coloring markers to draw eyes onto your candy pieces.
+Use food coloring markers to draw your eyes onto your candy pieces.
 I used an assortment of pre-made candy eyes, then also drew eyes on mega candy buttons and confetti sprinkles.
-Be creative and make lots of different looking eyes by adding colored irises and bloodshot veins.
+Be creative and make lots of different-looking eyes by adding colored irises and bloodshot veins.

 Use melted chocolate or candy melts to attach the candy eyes to your chocolate bars.
 Dip a paintbrush or toothpick into the chocolate and brush the chocolate on the back of your candy eyes.
 Attach the eyes to your candy bars in pairs.